lahoffm/aclu-bail-reform/src/etl/README.md

 Stale | Booking is stale, based on `stale_days` or `stale_events` in **Counties**.
 Set this event when there has been nothing but `No Change` or `On Roster` for `stale_days` days.
 Also set this event when the most recent event matches one of the `stale_events`.  if an event used to be stale but something changed, there will be a new event that is more recent than `Stale`, effectively restarting the stale checking.
 Expired | Booking is expired, based on `expired_days` or `expired_events` in **Counties**.
 Set this event when there has been nothing but `No Change`, `On Roster` or `Stale` for `expired_days` days.
 Also set this event when any event matches one of the `expired_events`. **Never set any event after `Expired`!**

+## Why make a timeline instead of just a `release_date` field?
+We want to know how long people are jailed pre-trial, but [each county posts different information](https://github.com/lahoffm/aclu-bail-reform/blob/master/docs/County-jail-summaries.xlsx) about inmate releases.
+Some post nothing.
+Some only have current roster, so we have to see when they dropped off roster (but they could have been transferred or sentenced).
+Some only post bookings for the last 3 days, and whether those people were released.
+This means we have no idea what happened to someone that was not released as of day 3.
+And so on.

+It's cleaner to make a timeline of everything that happens to each booking and let the API/visualization extract meaningful info *keeping in mind the county's peculiarities*.
+For example, it could use the `'Released'` event to get `total_days_jailed` for all inmates that were released in a given month, or the `'On Roster'` event to get `days_jailed` for all inmates on the roster on a particular day.

+There are more advantages to using a timeline.
+We will know what happened every single time we scraped, even if nothing changed, like "still on roster day 10, still on roster day 11, ...".
+We can log when other information changes, like a charge's `current_status`.
+Finally, we can log when a booking gets stale or expired, indicating it is unlikely we will get new information.

+## How to ensure chronological integrity
+We want to initialize a booking when we first scrape info about it, and update every time a subsequent scrape reveals new info.
+When constructing and updating database **always go from earliest to most recent scraped CSV** according to timestamp in CSV filename.
+This will work even if we query past data, like getting Nov 2017 bookings in Jan 2018.
+If those bookings are already in database (via daily scrapes we did in Nov 2017) the new data is just updated info.
+If we never scraped Nov 2017, the new data is just a set of new bookings to initialize.
+Same thing if we re-query Nov 2017 in Feb 2018.

 ## Algorithm to get info in database
 ```